4 definitions to understand before producing an HRMS RFP

 Like any other specialist group, HRMS vendors have their own language and jargon, and otherwise familiar words may have unfamiliar (or certainly more narrow) meanings, depending on the context.
 From the point of view of preparing your HRMS RFP, it’s worth being aware of the basic vocabulary so that if you use any of these words in the document then at least you’re doing so knowing what the interpretation might or will be.

-You might talk about how many people in your organisation will be using the HRMS, but “user” can have a variable meaning to vendors.
+You might talk about how many people in your organization will be using the HRMS, but “user” can have a variable meaning to vendors.
 This is a critical point because often the licensing cost of the system is linked to the number of users and you at least want to be dealing in the same figures when it comes to cost.

 Recommended reading: HRMS selection survival guide - 7 steps to success